HP Visualize C132L, C160L (C-Class)

 1 MB L2

 |Bandwidth||Mem 423 MB/s (C132L)

 Mem 427 MB/s (C160L)

 I/O 132 MB/s (C132L)

 I/O 160 MB/s (C160L)

-These HP Visualize C-Class workstations were entry-level Unix workstations equipped with the integrated, low-cost PA-7300LC CPU. have a similar case to that of the old HP 9000/735 workstation — built of interlocking modules so the I/O board, MPU board etc. can be easily taken out.
+These HP Visualize C-Class workstations were entry-level Unix workstations equipped with the integrated, low-cost PA-7300LC CPU and LASI chipset.
+They have a similar case to that of the old HP 9000/735 workstation — built of interlocking modules so the I/O board, MPU board etc. can be easily taken out.